ArcNLET-Py/ArcNLET-Py/docs/UserManual/loadestimation.rst

    load values for each water body and can be seen in Tables 5-1 - 5-3 below.
    The output is exported to a tabular format, which can be opened in any spreadsheet program.
 A water body feature ID of -1 in the designation for all plumes that did not intersect a water body.
-The output columns are:\
+The output columns are:

-a. **Water body FID:** The Water body FID indicates where all flow paths terminate.
+   a. **Water body FID:** The Water body FID indicates where all flow paths
+      terminate.
 The water body corresponding to this FID can be determined using the ArcGIS Pro Information tool or by opening the attribute table of the water bodies feature class and selecting the entry with the corresponding FID.
 The selection is then shown on the map.\
-b. **Mass output load:** The total estimated nitrate load to the water body with the given FID in mass units per time.
+   b. **Mass output load:** The total estimated nitrate load to the water
+      body with the given FID in mass units per time.
 The unit of mass is the same as the mass unit used in the source concentration (e.g., mg in mg/L).
       The unit of time is the same as the time unit used in the velocity flow field units calculated by the flow module (e.g., day in meter/day).
 This output load equals the **Mass removal rate** subtracted from the **Mass input load.** \
-c. **Mass output load x Risk Factor:** The **Mass output load** multiplied by the **Risk Factor**.\
+   c. **Mass output load x Risk Factor:** The **Mass output load**
+      multiplied by the **Risk Factor**.\
-d. **Mass removal rate:** The total amount of mass removed due to denitrification, modeled as a first-order decay process in mass units per time.
+   d. **Mass removal rate:** The total amount of mass removed due to
+      denitrification, modeled as a first-order decay process in mass units per time.
 The units are the same as the units of **Mass output load**.\
-e. **Mass input load:** The total input mass flux rate into groundwater due to the constant concentration plane source of the Domenico solution, taking into account both advection and dispersion.
+   e. **Mass input load:** The total input mass flux rate into groundwater
+      due to the constant concentration plane source of the Domenico solution, taking into account both advection and dispersion.

-Table 5-1: NH4 plumes information.
+:raw-hrml:`<div style="text-align:center;">Table 5-1: NH4 plumes information.</div>`
    +----------------+-------------------------+--------------------------------+-------------------------+-----------------------+
    | Waterbody FID  | Mass Output Load [mg/d] | Mass Output Load * Risk Factor | Mass Input Load [mg/d]  | Mass Removal Rate     |
    |                |                         | [mg/d]                         |                         | [mg/d]                |